Triangulated categories of mixed motives: General definitions and axiomatic

 is an isomorphism. \end{num}

-\begin{df} Given a monoidal $\Pmor$-fibred model category $\M$ as above, the complete monoidal $\Pmor$-fibred category defined above will be denoted by $\ho(\M)$ and called the \emph{monoidal homotopy $\Pmor$-fibred category} associated with $\M$. \end{df}
+\begin{df} Given a monoidal $\Pmor$-fibred model category $\M$ as above, the complete monoidal $\Pmor$-fibred category defined above will be denoted by $\ho(\M)$ and called the \emph{homotopy monoidal $\Pmor$-fibred category} associated with $\M$. \end{df}